 3.4.2 Domains of Random Subdomain Attack

 This part aims to locate the domain name used by random subdomain attacks.
-The attackers generate a large number of sub domains randomly under the SLD, and these domain names do not exist.
+The attackers generate numerous sub domains randomly under the SLD, and these domain names do not exist.
 Therefore, we multiply sdc with nxdr to represent the possibility of malicious use, and this value range is large.
 We use formula 3 to change the result to between 0 and 1.
-And here we choose θ as 0.3.
+Here, we choose θ as 0.3.

 S2= eθ(sdc*nxdr)-1eθsdc*nxdr+1